 - Undefined eco-friendly language – Terms like “ocean friendly” or “responsibly caught” lack standardized definitions or independent verification

-- Selective disclosure – Highlighting positive but unverified aspects like “Dolphin Safe” while possibly using methods that harm other marine species
+- Selective disclosure – Highlighting unverified positives like “Dolphin Safe” while using methods that may harm other marine species

 - Greenwashing through imagery – Pristine ocean scenes and happy dolphins on packaging don’t indicate actual sustainable fishing practices

-- Multiple weak certifications – Using several logos covering small sustainability aspects to create comprehensive responsibility impressions without substance
+- Multiple weak certifications – Using several logos covering minor sustainability aspects to imply comprehensive responsibility without substance

-- Certification standard confusion – Companies creating their own environmental standards and logos using weaker versions while implying stronger protections
+- Proprietary standard confusion – Companies creating their own weaker environmental logos while implying stronger protections

-These misleading practices capitalize on consumer desire for sustainable products while avoiding the costs and commitments of genuine environmental responsibility.
-Recognizing these tactics empowers you to look beyond surface marketing to find products that truly align with your values.
+Recognizing these tactics empowers you to look beyond surface marketing and find products that truly align with your values.

 How Smartuna helps with tuna transparency

-The system assigns unique Raw Material IDs to each batch at port discharge, linking specific origin data, fishing methods, and verification criteria before processing begins.
-This approach enables brands to back up their sustainability claims with auditable proof rather than generic marketing statements, and display substantiated information on their label.
+The system assigns unique Raw Material IDs to each batch at port discharge, linking origin data, fishing methods, and verification criteria before processing begins.
+This enables brands to back sustainability claims with auditable proof and display substantiated information on their labels.

 Key benefits include: